Educational and Training Services through the California Department of Rehabilitation Fact Sheet

 Yes.
 You are NOT limited to choosing “entry-level” jobs (i.e. Jobs that usually require less training and often pay a lower wage than a non-entry level position.).

-4. I cannot find a job with my current employment goal.
-Can DOR assist me with more training or with an advanced degree?
+4. Can DOR assist me with additional training or with an advanced degree?

 Yes.
 If you are a current DOR client you may ask for a change to your Individualized Plan for Employment (IPE) to include more services like additional training, if you need it to find a job that meets your goal.
 Or you can ask DOR to change your goal, which could include training for an advanced degree.